What’s The Difference Between TMS and MeRT?

 M.D., Medical Director at | (520) 633-0206 | + posts

 Dr. Julie Kim is a board-certified Internal Medicine physician with over 25 years of clinical experience and has served as Medical Director of the Brain Treatment Center since 2013.
-She specializes in advanced brain health therapies, including MeRT, and has treated patients with PTSD, TBI, addiction, stroke, autism, and other neurological conditions.
-As a Fellow of the American College of Physicians, she is recognized for pioneering safety protocols and physician training in MeRT therapy.
+She specializes in advanced brain health therapies, including TMS and MeRT, and has treated patients with PTSD, TBI, addiction, stroke, autism, and other neurological conditions.
+As a Fellow of the American College of Physicians, she is recognized for pioneering safety protocols and physician training in TMS and MeRT therapy.
 Dr. Kim is highly rated for her compassionate, patient-focused care and frequently invited to speak on brain health and performance optimization.